 Mr. Gould was the presiding director and chair of the Board’s Governance Committee and Finance Committee at Freddie Mac.
 He previously served as chairman of the American Hungarian Enterprise Fund for the U.S. Government in Budapest.

 We are deeply saddened to report Mr. Scocimara’s passing in November 2021.

 From April 1994 through its liquidation in 2011, Mr. Scocimara served as President and Chief Executive Officer of the Hungarian-American Enterprise Fund (HAEF), one of the Enterprise Funds established by the 1989 Support for Eastern European Democracy (SEED) Act of the U.S. government.

 Mr. Scocimara was born in Alexandria, Egypt.
-He received his lic.oec from University of St. Gallen in Switzerland and holds an M.B.A from Harvard Business School.
-He is a dual citizen of the United States and Switzerland and is fluent in six languages: English, French, German, Italian, Greek, and Spanish.
-He resides in Greenwich, Connecticut and is survived by his wife, children, and several grandchildren.
+He received his lic.oec from University of St. Gallen in Switzerland and held an M.B.A from Harvard Business School.
+He was a dual citizen of the United States and Switzerland and fluent in six languages.
+He resided in Greenwich, Connecticut and is survived by his wife, children, and several grandchildren.

 Mr. Simonyi is Managing Director of the Center for Transatlantic Relations at the Paul H. Nitze School of Advanced International Studies (SAIS) at the Johns Hopkins University.

 Between 2002 and 2007 Mr. Simonyi served as the Hungarian Ambassador to the U.S. and NATO.
 One of his prime goals during that time was to work with the U.S. administration, Congress, and the private sector to advance bilateral relations and E.U.-U.S. relations.
 Other objectives included working with the U.S. administration and Congress on anti-terrorism and energy security issues.